ericmjl/thesis/thesis.md

 ![Two trees with internal node reconstructions on which likelihood calculations are performed.](./figures/max_likelihood_trees.jpg){#fig:mlt}

-We may compute the following log likelihood for each of the trees: (#factcheck check these calculations!)
+We may compute the following log likelihood for each of the trees:

 $$L_{tree1}(T) = P(A_4 \rightarrow A_1) \times P(A_4 \rightarrow A_2) \times P(A_5 \rightarrow A_4) \times P(A_5 \rightarrow C_3)$$